I’m a CRIC or CRC student, can I join the Bible studies?

 I came to a Bible study but I didn’t know many of the songs!

 Hymns and spiritual songs are wonderful, as they express the song-writers’ experience of the Lord, and help to usher us into the same feeling and experience.
 We try to sing from songbooks/hymnals that contain collections of songs that are based on the Scripture and help us to focus on the Lord.
-As there are thousands and thousands of good songs, these books don’t always contain the more recent ones, however we do make use of the internet (hymnal.net is a great resource for scriptural songs, both for classic hymns and “new songs”) and like to teach one another new songs, so if you have a favourite, don’t be shy to ask to sing it!
+As there are thousands and thousands of good songs, these books don’t always contain the more recent ones, however we do make use of the internet (songbase.life and hymnal.net are great resources for scriptural songs, both for classic hymns and “new songs”) and like to teach one another new songs, so if you have a favourite, don’t be shy to ask to sing it!
 (And one of the families nearby often has us over on Saturday evenings for dinner, song learning, and guitar practice, so get connected to that!)

 On the topic of singing, you also may have noticed that we like to practice praying, spreaking, or declaring the words of the songs to the Lord and to one another.
 This comes from Colossians 3:16, “Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another with psalms and hymns and spiritual songs, singing with grace in your hearts to God,” and Ephesians 5:18b-19, “…be filled in spirit, speaking to one another in psalms and hymns and spiritual songs, singing and psalming with your heart to the Lord.”
 It may sound strange or feel awkward at first, but it’s a very enjoyable (and scriptural) way to fellowship with the Lord and with one another, to exercise our spirit to worship God, and to release a sacrifice of praise! 🙂